Lut99/ArgumentParser/Argument Definition Language.md

 ```

 ### Values
-The ADL features three different values: strings, integers and float-points.
+The ADL features four different values: plain strings, regex-expressions, integers and float-points.
 Unlike identifiers can values be repeated.

 The first value type, strings (```STR```), are any sequence of characters wrapped in strings - including spaces, newlines, etc. The regex-expression describing this would look like:
 ```